-The Texas A&M Health Science Center College of Medicine participates in the Texas Medical and Dental Schools Application Service (TMDSAS).
-TMDSAS is a centralized application processing service for applicants to first-year entering classes at participating medical schools.
-TMDSAS provides one standardized form online at:
+The Texas A&M College of Medicine participates in the Texas Medical and Dental Schools Application Service (TMDSAS).
+TMDSAS is a centralized application processing service for first-year applicants at participating medical schools.
+TMDSAS provides one standardized online form.

-The application for admission can be submitted as early as May 3 but no later than October 1.
-The TMDSAS application has a flat fee of $140.
-All supporting documents are to be mailed to the address below.
-In addition to mailing, letters of recommendation can be uploaded by the evaluator using the TMDSAS Advisory Portal or electronically through Virtual Evals or Interfolio.
+The application for admission can be submitted as early as May 3, but no later than Sept.
+30 (for entering year 2017).
+The TMDSAS application has a flat fee of $150.
+All supporting documents should be mailed to the address below.
+In addition to mailing, letters of recommendation can be uploaded by the evaluator using the TMDSAS Advisory Portal, or electronically through Virtual Evals or Interfolio.

 P.O.
 Box 2175

-Questions, corrections, and letters of evaluation regarding admission, should be addressed to:
+Questions, corrections and letters of evaluation regarding admission should be sent to:

 Office of Admissions